Albert Ekka: Legacy

 Lance-Naik Albert Ekka was posthumously awarded India's highest wartime gallantry award, the Param Vir Chakra.
 In 2000, on the occasion of 50th Republic day, the Government of India issued a postal stamp in his memory.
 A native of present-day Jharkhand, he was honoured by naming the major intersection in front of Firayalal store in Ranchi as Albert Ekka Chowk, which also bears his statue.
 A block (sub-district) in Gumla has also been created in his name - Albert Ekka (Jari) block.
 There is an eco park in Tripura named after him (Albert Ekka Park) for his action to save Agartala from Pakistan during 1971 Indo-Pak war.
+There is a sports stadium named after him at Kamptee cantonment(Nagpur District, Maharashtra).